KAYABINGHI/KAYABINGHI/README.md

 ---

 ### 🎯 My Dev Vibes
-- 🚀 Turning caffeine ☕ into clean, battle-ready code
+- 🚀 Turning caffeine and chai ☕ into clean, battle-ready code
 - 🎧 Debugging sessions = powered by epic playlists
 - 🛠️ Always hacking on side-projects & leveling up skills
 - ⚡ Deploying features like a digital superhero 🦸‍♂️
 - 🧩 Solving bugs is my cardio — brain gains all day 🧠💪
-- 🌌 Dreaming in algorithms and sipping coffee under the stars
+- 🌌 Dreaming in algorithms and sipping chai under the stars

 ---